side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/oldrelease.md

 -   Pass information about the changed lines to `onChange`.
 -   Support cmd-up/down on OS X.
 -   Add triple-click line selection.
--   Don't handle shift when changing the selection through the API.
+-   Don’t handle shift when changing the selection through the API.
 -   Support `"nocursor"` mode for `readOnly` option.
 -   Add an `onHighlightComplete` option.
 -   Fix the context menu for Firefox.

 28-03-2011: [Version 2.0](http://codemirror.net/codemirror-2.0.zip):

-CodeMirror 2 is a complete rewrite that's faster, smaller, simpler to use, and less dependent on browser quirks.
+CodeMirror 2 is a complete rewrite that’s faster, smaller, simpler to use, and less dependent on browser quirks.
 See [this](internals.html) and [this](http://groups.google.com/group/codemirror/browse_thread/thread/5a8e894024a9f580) for more information.

 28-03-2011: [Version 1.0](http://codemirror.net/codemirror-1.0.zip):